• My Story

 Not knowing about slider foods can be a huge stumbling block for anyone about to embark on their bariatric weight loss journey, whether you’re having a gastric bypass, sleeve or lap band, understanding slider foods is super important.

-What Is A Slider Food?
+What Is a Slider Food?

 So What Are Slider Foods?